meganutmega/img2ico/README.md

  You can view the license for use of ImageMagick at [this link.](https://imagemagick.org/script/license.php)

-## Usage
+# Usage
  1. Download the `img2ico.EXE` file located at the repository root.
-This executable only contains the code located in the `img2.ico` directory, also in this repository.
+This executable only contains the code located in the `img2ico` directory, also in this repository.
- 2. When prompted, specify the folder you wish to convert the .PNG files of to .ICO.
+ 2. When prompted, specify the folder you wish to convert the files of to .ICO.
+ 3. Specify the file type you wish to convert from; PNG, JPG (*specifically* JPG), or SVG.
- 3. Wait for the images to convert.
+ 4. Wait for the images to convert.
 If an error occurs, ensure your folder was specified correctly.
- 4. An "Icons" directory containing your converted images will be made in the folder you specified.
+ 5. An "Icons" directory containing your converted images will be made in the folder you specified.

+# Changelog

+## Current Version

+### Beta v0.3.0

+- Added ability to choose between PNG, JPG, and SVG files.
+Note that only JPG will work currently, *NOT* JPEG.
+This will be worked on soon.

- ## Changelog
+## Previous versions

- ### Beta 0.2.0
+### Beta v0.2.0

  - Fixed an issue regarding file names including spaces not properly converting.
  - Added error handler if conversion fails.